-Factor Risk Indications Possible specific action Profile to reduce risk Work Factors High Work with hazards that have potential to cause permanent injury or fatalities, including: • Construction site with work at height, dusts, moving machinery, electrical systems. • Operation of machinery with mechanical hazards such as high speed rotating parts, crushing or entanglement risks.
-Seek confirmation from placement provider about expectations of student's prior competency in high risk activities, and ensure student meets these.
-Confirm that training & supervision will be provided by the placement provider throughout the Laboratory work with toxic/hazardous materials.
-Community work with known high risk groups of clients or locations (drug abusers, homeless, violent patients). placement.
-Include in the written communication with the placement provider.
-Consider pre-placement site visit.
-Work with animal bedding or large or dangerous animals.
-Work involving significant hazards in small companies that do not have professional health and safety advice.
-Un-supervised work with children or vulnerable adults Check University HR and student policies.
-The student will need a Criminal Records Bureau check.
-Medium Working in proximity to high risk factors (but not directly with them.)
-Seek confirmation from placement provider that the student will not be expected to participate in high risk activities, and will be appropriately supervised in medium risk activities.
+Factor Risk Indications Possible specific action

+Profile to reduce risk

+Work Factors High Work with hazards that have Seek confirmation from

+potential to cause permanent placement provider about

+injury or fatalities, including: expectations of student's

+Construction site with prior competency in high

+work at height, dusts, risk activities, and ensure

+moving machinery, student meets these.

+electrical systems.

+Operation of machinery Confirm that training &

+with mechanical hazards supervision will be

+such as high speed provided by the

+rotating parts, crushing or placement provider

+entanglement risks. throughout the

+Laboratory work with placement.
+Include in the

+toxic/hazardous materials. written communication

+with the placement

+Community work with known high provider.

+risk groups of clients or locations

+(drug abusers, homeless, violent Consider pre-placement

+patients). site visit.

+Work with animal bedding or

+large or dangerous animals.

+Work involving significant

+hazards in small companies that

+do not have professional health

+and safety advice.

+Check University HR and

+Un-supervised work with children student policies.
+The

+or vulnerable adults student will need a

+Criminal Records Bureau

+Madium Morting in previous to think vist. check.

+Medium Working in proximity to high risk Seek confirmation from

+factors (but not directly with placement provider that

+them.) the student will not be

+expected to participate in

+high risk activities, and

+will be appropriately

+supervised in medium

+risk activities.
 Include in